SeaseLtd/statistical-interleaving/README.md

 * The long tail distribution is extracted for real-world query logs and stored here: data/long_tail/query_click_user.json
 * To reproduce the experiments in this paper please use the provided long tail distribution and pass it as 'long_tail_dataset_path' parameter
-* if you want to run the experiments with a custom long tail distribution, feel free to use the same json structure(Apache Solr JSON facets response)
+* If you want to run the experiments with a custom long tail distribution, feel free to use the same json structure (Apache Solr JSON facets response)

 ### Runs ###
 Run 9 and 10 have been executed on  Amazon Ec2 machines Z1d 2Xlarge.